Saved a state bailout, Slovenes question hefty banking bill

 The 4.8 billion euro bill, which Slovenia said it could meet, was arrived at after a lengthy review of its eight biggest banks by auditors Ernst & Young and Deloitte, plus stress tests from consultants Oliver Wyman and Roland Berger.

-The central bank hopes it will speed privatisation, which it sees as the only way to make a break with the past.
+The central bank hopes it will speed privatization, which it sees as the only way to make a break with the past.

 Saso Stanovnik, chief economist at Ljubljana-based Alta, said the review was too aggressive, testing the banks against a 3.8 percent fall in GDP in 2014, more than twice as high as European Union estimates, and a 2.9 percent drop for 2015, when the EU expects slight growth.